spookysalsa/medermade.github.io/week-1/README.md

 When you have questions about the instructions or how to do something, are confused, or need help, please post on the Google+ community.
 Staff and students will post responses.
 You should never feel alone during Phase 0.
 Please reach out to us at <phase0@devbootcamp.com> if you do.

+We do not expect you to peer-pair during week 1.
+Most of the challenges are difficult to pair on, so pairing can really start in week 2.
+That is why we expect you to pair less in Unit 1 than the other units.

 ## This Week's Challenges

 #### 1. [The Command Line](1-command-line)